10 Famous Things In Milwaukee, Wisconsin

 Source: Photo by user brennanMKE used under CC BY-SA 2.0

-There are several beautiful beaches in Milwaukee where you can visit by your car.
-You don’t have to pay for the parking and can park your car anywhere alongside the shores of Lake Michigan.
+Several beautiful beaches are undeniably among the top tourist attractions in Milwaukee.
+You can visit by your car and park anywhere alongside the shores of Lake Michigan.
 Go and swim in the water or enjoy the sun while having fun on the beach.
-Beaches like Bradford beach, Atwater beach, Klode Park, Big Bay Park, and more are all open to the public without any charges.
+Beaches like Bradford Beach, Atwater Beach, Klode Park, Big Bay Park, and more are all open to the public without any charges.

 Klode Park